codeandrew/shell-scripts/readme.md

 - SIGTERM - Kill the process, but allow it to do some cleanup tasks beforehand
 - SIGKILL - Kill the process - doesn't do any cleanup after the fact
 - SIGSTOP - Stop/suspend a process

+**How do Processes Start?**

+Let's start off by talking about namespaces.
+The Operating System (OS) uses namespaces to ultimately split up the resources available on the computer to (such as CPU, RAM and priority) processes.
+Think of it as splitting your computer up into slices -- similar to a cake.
+Processes within that slice will have access to a certain amount of computing power, however, it will be a small portion of what is actually available to every process overall.

+Namespaces are great for security as it is a way of isolating processes from another -- only those that are in the same namespace will be able to see each other.